Yvesvc/Sudoku-solver/README.md

 # Sudoku-solver

 Given an image of an unsolved Sudoku, a completed Sudoku is returned.
+Techniques used are computer vision, machine learning and tree-based algorithms.

 It consists of the following files: